 What was traditionally a US-based promotional shopping day has now exploded into a worldwide discount phenomenon called Black Friday.

 No longer just a one-day event, Black Friday extends to Cyber Monday, offering discounts and sales following the Thanksgiving weekend.
-During this time, companies across the globe battle it out to present the most unbeatable deals on everything from clothing to electronics, televisions and even, you guessed it – travel.
+During this time, companies across the globe battle it out to present the most unbeatable deals on everything from clothing to electronics, televisions and even travel.

-According to the in-the-know website, DealNews, travelers can expect an abundance of great offers in November as more travel brands get on board with the Black Friday Cyber Monday hype.
+According to DealNews, travelers can expect an abundance of great offers in November as more travel brands get on board with the Black Friday and Monday Cyber hype.
+Your vacation rental business can be part of this four-day occasion.

 Black Friday Marketing strategies for vacation rentals